Rob Wittman – VA01

 Wikipedia

-Robert Joseph Wittman[1] (born February 3, 1959)[citation needed] is an American politician serving as the U.S. representative for Virginia’s 1st congressional district since 2007.
-The district contains portions of the Richmond suburbs and Hampton Roads area, as well as the Northern Neck and Middle Peninsula.[2]
-He is a member of the Republican Party.[3]
+Robert Joseph Wittman[1] (born February 3, 1959)[2] is an American politician and environmental health specialist serving as the U.S. representative for Virginia’s 1st congressional district since 2007.
+A member of the Republican Party, his district contains portions of the Richmond suburbs and Hampton Roads area, as well as the Northern Neck and Middle Peninsula.[3][4][5]

 Early life, education and career